bprofitt/devopstask/README.md

 ### Infrastructure

-A AWS VPC compromising of 3 Availibility Zones (AZ), application and database subnets in each AZ.
-A multi-az AWS managed RDS (Postgress) is also provisioned across the 3 AZs for more resilience in case of failure.
+An AWS VPC compromising of 3 Availibility Zones (AZ or az), application and database subnets in each AZ.
+A multi-az AWS managed RDS (Postgress) is also provisioned as a mulit-az service across the 3 AZs for more resilience in case of failure.

 Terraform is used to create and maintain changes made to the state of the infrastructure via a remote state mechanism utilizing S3 - this will allow the solution to be ported to a CI/CD pipeline more easily and also allow multiple colleagues to work on the infrastructure - there is a caveat here as the solution needs to be built out to utilize a DynamoDB table for statelocks - this is already present in the provider.tf file but is commented out for now.